AlexaCRM/integration-dynamics/readme.txt

 * Navigate to **Admin > Dynamics CRM** page to enter your Dynamics 365 / CRM connection details.

 == Changelog ==

+= 1.4 =

+* Raised required PHP version to 8.2
+* Improved compatibility with PHP 8.2

 = 1.3.24 =